Choosing a major | What can I do with my major?

 Job titles, skills, and job and internship sources.

 - What can I do with this major?

 Learn about career options related to college majors.

 Of course no one else can make decisions for you, but they can offer you valuable advice and perspective so that your decisions are based on more complete information.
 You'll formulate the best questions, and people will be better able and willing to assist you, if you do your research first.

 Advising in the university:

-- Career Advisors for undergraduate majors
+- Career and internships advisors in colleges for undergraduate majors

-- Career Services advising
+- Career and Professional Development advising

 We can help you sort out the decisions you need to make, and help you find and use resources that will help you.